bbrfkr/suit/README.md

     role03_parameter02: test05
     role03_parameter03: test06
 ```
 The top level key should have the same value of `conn_name` in `inventory.yml`.
 The second level key should have a role name.
 The more level keys and values are the parameters and values used in each role.
-We can get the default parameters of each role by executing the following command;
+To create `properties.yml` easily, you can get the default parameters of each role by executing the following command;
 ```
 $ Bin/suit role params [role_name]
 ```